srtfisher/wp-composer/README.md

 It's the greatest thing to happen to the web since GIFs, Drop Shadows and dancing cats.
 Composer is a dead simple JSON-based dependency manager for PHP.
 For more information, check out <http://getcomposer.org/>.

 ### So this is complete Composer support?
 No, not exactly!
-Sadly, I'm building this out and I'm trying to make some sweet WP-CLI and Composer intergration.
+Sadly, I'm building this out and I'm trying to make some sweet WP-CLI and Composer integration.
 But for now, we only support a few command:

 - install
 - update